Twenty years ago, in the summer of 1999, this website was born.

 My love for photography was born somewhere in between playing with my father’s old Russian rangefinder, and with my first film reflex, a used Minolta X300.
 I used to have boxes full of negatives and prints of some of the best shots taken with those cameras, mostly shot on either the bold Kodak Gold 1000 film, or on the grainy black and white T-Max 3200.

 After I moved to the US, I switched to digital photography.
 This transition allowed me to experiment more, and to become a better photographer.
-After playing around a few years with a small SONY digital camera during my years in college, I celebrated my first pay-check buying myself my first DSLR, a wonderful full frame Canon 5D.
+After playing around a few years with a small Sony DSC-F505V during college, I celebrated my first pay-check buying myself my first DSLR, a wonderful full frame Canon 5D.